Thareja/heartbleed-ubuntu-fix/README.md

 In case anyone needs I made a small script you can run in case you need to patch bash only by compiling it.
 Use the following on in this repo

+Shared by: Dhiraj Thareja https://www.thareja.org Thareja provides Technology & Marketing solutions.
+Contact us for your next project.

+Business software is our craft.
+We created our own all-in-one apps platform for remote work which includes Employee time + task tracking software with screenshots, locations, reporting, expense management and automated payments.
+Check out our website for more information. https://www.thareja.org